FAQS for Intermediate Day Camps at UNL, IWCC

 You can contact them through Oxbow and the Oxbow Camp Director.
 This information will be put in the camp material packet you will receive once you register.

 During their snack and lunch breaks, campers will be allowed to access their cell phones.

 Refunds are available until 2 weeks prior to Day 1 of the session.
 After that, registration fees are non-refundable.
 Oxbow will make every attempt to add the camper to a different session.

 Campers will learn about various aspects of veterinary science throughout the weeks, including animal anatomy and physiology, nutrition, and behavior.

 They will learn how to do a general check up on a few different animals.

-The curriculum themes in 2018 include the skeletal system, muscles, joints and dentition
+The curriculum themes in 2019 include the brain and nervous system, sensory system, and behavior.

 The campers will perform a mock surgery including prepping for surgery, suturing, proper surgery room protocol and how a surgeon dresses for surgery (scrubs, gloves, head covers, shoe covers, and masks).

 Professionals from various animal-related careers, like animal medicine, research and development, the pet food industry, veterinarians, or vet techs, will also present, lead activities, and answer their questions.

 Campers will go on a field trip.
 Locations in the past have included the Henry Doorly Zoo, the Omaha and Lincoln Humane Societies, private veterinary clinics, and the Lincoln Children’s Zoo.
 Once you are registered, you will get an email with more information prior to the camp regarding this year’s field trip.